heavysixer/heavysixer.github.com/_posts/2021-12-15-jargon-and-slang.md

 }] === "1");
 ```

-It can be worrisome that an object can essentially be equal to a primitive value through coercion, but at least now you know what that occurs.
+It can be worrisome that an object can essentially be equal to a primitive value through coercion, but at least now you know why that occurs.
 Moreover, you can see why comparing values using the strictly equals operator is promoted so heavily in JavaScript best practices.

 #### Complex Coercion
 Now that we have the basics of coercion down let's try an advanced example and by advanced I mean mind-numbingly obtuse.
 Consider this gem: